dyatsouk/lib/mafia/optimization/README.md

 This package provides utilities for tuning strategy parameters by running simulations.
 The functions use a light-weight hill-climbing search to adjust parameters and observe how the win rate changes.
+Progress through the optimisation steps is shown via a `tqdm` progress bar so long runs are easy to monitor.

 * `optimise_parameter` – tweak a single parameter for one role.
 * `optimise_all` – iteratively optimise parameters for multiple roles and